Troubleshooting

 System Time Zone Issue on Amazon Linux

-When you run Sail on Amazon Linux, you may encounter the following error when creating a Spark session:
+When you run Sail on Amazon Linux, you may encounter the following error when creating a session:

 failed to get system time zone: No such file or directory (os error 2)

-is supposed to be a symlink when retrieving the system time zone, but on Amazon Linux it is a regular file.
+The reason is that /etc/localtime is supposed to be a symlink when retrieving the system time zone, but on Amazon Linux it is a regular file.
 There is a GitHub issue for this problem, but it has not been resolved yet.

 To work around this issue, you can run the following command on the host:

-sudo timedatectl set-timezone UTC
+sudo timedatectl set-timezone UTCLocal Time Zone Configuration

 Protobuf Version Mismatch